TomDeneire/pictor/README.md

 With that information I was able to scrape several of these collections and aggregate them into a corpus of close to 2,000,000 IIIF manifests.
 The resulting lists are available in this repository.

+This repository has two purposes.
+One it offers a place to **store IIIF collections** and make them available for others.
+Two it uses those collections to host a [**discovery tool**](https://tomdeneire.github.io/pictor/) with a sample of them.

 Currently, it features manifests of the following institutions / collections:

 - [Anet library network](https://www.uantwerpen.be/en/projects/anet/)